tandeshao/tp/docs/DeveloperGuide.md

        Expected: The list will be filtered to show only contacts that do not have a memo.
 The number of contacts listed will be shown in the status message.

     7. Test case: `find m/climber` <br>
-       Expected: The list will be filtered to show only contacts with memo containing "free".
+       Expected: The list will be filtered to show only contacts with memo containing "climber".
 The number of a       contacts listed will be shown in the status message.

     8. Test case: `find c/` <br>